Contact Info

 No barrier vaccine events

 - Foster a "no barrier" vaccine environment.
-People receiving vaccines only need to provide necessary health information and can choose to add their own name to their vaccination card.
+People receiving vaccines only need to provide necessary health information.

 Be respectful